-Throughout the rest of this paper, we consider the following adversary model similar to prior work in this area.
-First, we assume a white-box attack, where the adversary knows the internals of the ASR system including all of its model parameters.
+Throughout the rest of this paper, we consider the following threat model similar to prior work in this area.
+We assume a white-box attack, where the adversary knows the internals of the ASR system, including all its model parameters.
 This requirement is in line with prior work on this topic~\cite{Schoenherr2019, carlini2018audio, yuan-18-commandersong}.
 Using this knowledge, the attacker generates malicious audio samples offline before the actual attack takes place, \ie the attacker exploits the ASR system to create an audio file that produces the desired recognition result, which is then played via a loudspeaker.
 Additionally, we assume that the trained ASR system, including the DNN, remains unchanged over time.
 Finally, we assume that the adversarial examples are played over the air.
-Note that we only consider targeted attacks, where the target transcription is predefined (i.e., the adversary chooses the target sentence).
-Finally, we assume a threat model where a potential attacker is able to run an extensive search.
-Thus, we do not need a perfect target transcription for each of the modified audio files.
-Instead, the attacker will calculate a batch of potential adversarial examples and select those examples that are especially robust.
+Note that we only consider targeted attacks, where the target transcription is predefined (i.e., the adversary chooses the target transcription).
+Finally, we assume a threat model where a potential attacker can run an extensive search.
+Specifically, the attacker is able to calculate a batch of potential adversarial examples and select those examples that are especially robust.